otrv4/otrv4/otrv4.md

 They use these keys to create the 4 parts of the version advertisement.

-1. The public master signing key: PKm
+1. The public master signing key:

+PKm

 2. The public version signing key and a signature of it by the secret master signing key:

 PKv || sign( SKm, PKv )

-3. The public DRE key and a signature of it by the secret master signing key:
+3. The Cramer-Shoup public key and a signature of it by the secret master signing key:

 PKe || sign( SKm, PKe )